-If your registration is less than 15 SCH

-If your registration is 15 to 18 SCH
+If your registration is less than 15 SCH 450.00 PER SCH If your registration is 15 to 18 SCH 425.00 PER SCH 400.00 PER SCH 400.00 PER SCH DOCTORAL:

-If your registration exceeds 18 SCH

-450.00 PER SCH

-425.00 PER SCH

-400.00 PER SCH

-400.00 PER SCH

-400.00 PER SCH

-DOCTORAL:

-Tuition per SCH 650.00 PER SCH Full program (42 SCH) 27,300 PAID IN FULL 40% discount on full program/paid in full at time of registration ^{}Grants may be available for qualified students.
+Tuition per SCH 650 PAID IN FULL Full program (45 SCH) 27,300 PAID IN FULL ^{}Grants may be available for qualified students.
 Tuition rates are subject to change at any time.

 TSU CATALOG FACT SHEET #16b TUITION & FEES

 FEE SCHEDULE (ALL FEES ARE NON-REFUNDABLE)

+APPLICATION 150.00

-APPLICATION 150.00 REGISTRATION 95.00
+REGISTRATION 95.00

 DROP/ADD 25.00 PER COURSE

 INTERNSHIP 35.00 PER SCH

 PORTFOLIO 25.00 PER SCH UNDERGRAD

 35.00 PER SCH GRADUATE 50.00 PER SCH DOCTORAL

 EXTENSION 20.00 PER SCH UNDERGRAD

 25.00 PER SCH GRADUATE 30.00 PER SCH DOCTORAL

 GRADUATION 150.00

 TRANSCRIPT 10.00 PER COPY

 GRADE REPLACE 100.00

 DOCTORAL READER VARIABLE

 TUITION REFUND POLICY

 A registration becomes active only when full or initial payment is received and processed.
 If, after activating a registration by payment of tuition, a student desires to dis-enroll, the student must formally notify the TSU Registrar in writing, either electronically or by mail.
 From that point, the following refund schedule applies for the total amount of tuition on the registration: up to 3 days, 100% is refundable (less a processing fee of \$150); after 3 to 30 days, 80% is refundable; after 30 to 45 days, 50% is refundable; after 45 to 60 days, 30% is refundable; after 60 days, 0% is refundable.
 The refund schedule is based on the total amount of tuition on the registration, not on the amount paid toward that total via a payment program.

 MINIMUM REGISTRATION REQUIREMENT

 The minimum registration for undergraduate and graduate programs is 9 semester credit hours (SCH), or three courses.
 The minimum registration for a doctoral program is 15 SCH, or one-third of the total program.
 Minimum registration does not apply to non-degree students.